cybercrate/jsolar/README.md

 # Jsolar

 ### About
-Jsolar is a lightweight library for serializing/deserializing the Json format in C++.
+Jsolar is a lightweight library for serializing/deserializing the Jsolar format in C++.
-Taking advantage of templates and operator overloading on the backend, you can immediately create and work with Json objects, as you would expect from a language like JavaScript.
+Taking advantage of templates and operator overloading on the backend, you can immediately create and work with Jsolar objects, as you would expect from a language like JavaScript.

 ### Examples
 ```cpp